hotosm/chatmap/README.md

 Create a group and ask people to post locations and messages.
 Each location will be paired with the closest message from the same user.

-1. Export a WhatsApp, Telegram or Signal chat with shared locations
+1. Export a WhatsApp, Telegram or Signal chat with shared locations, to a zip file
 2. Open the .zip file with ChatMap
 3. It will extract all the locations and display them on a map, together with the paired message (text or media)
-4. You can also download the locations + messages as a .zip file from there
+4. You can also download the locations + messages as a .zip file from there, and open it again if needed!

 Check docs for each instant messaging app [here](https://github.com/hotosm/chatmap/blob/master/docs/apps.md).

 ## Advanced mode

-The advanced mode provides features for user authentication and live updates with linked devices.
+The advanced mode provides features for user authentication, saving and publishing maps, and live updates with linked devices.

 ```bash
 docker compose -f compose.dev.yml up